amirrj/Retail-Data-warehouse/README.md

 # Retail Data Warehouse

-**Objective**
+## Objectives

 The objective of this project is to design and create an OLAP for a retail business use.

-**Data**
+## Data

-For GDPR purposes, this project does not feature real life data - all data is synthetic.
+For GDPR purposes, this project does not feature real life data - all data is synthetic.\
 The intial data state is a flat file containing all business transactions for a retail business.

-**Software / technologies**
+## Software / technologies

-DBDiagram.io - Create inital ERD mock up \n
+DBDiagram.io - Create inital ERD mock up\
 SQL - Database manipulation